On multiplicative spectral sequences for nerves and the free loop spaces: Computational examples

-In the rest of this section, by using the spectral sequence in Theorem \ref{thm:App} ii), we determine the cohomology algebra of the free loop space $L{\mathbb R}P^n$ of the real projective space with coefficients in ${\mathbb Z}/p$ for $p \neq 2$.
+In the rest of this section, by utilizing the spectral sequence in Theorem \ref{thm:App} ii), we determine the cohomology algebra of the free loop space $L{\mathbb R}P^n$ of the real projective space with coefficients in ${\mathbb Z}/p$ for $p \neq 2$.
 Moreover, we investigate the mod $2$ cohomology algebra of $L{\mathbb R}P^n$ in a more general context; see Proposition \ref{prop:L_0}.

 A portion of the computations, in general, follows from a description of the cotorsion functor with the cohomology of a group; see Lemma \ref{lem:Cotor_G}, Theorem \ref{thm:L_Cotensor} and Corollary \ref{cor:L_Cotensor} below.
-However, we here compute the functor with the cobar complex in order to see what is happening in the $E_1$-term of the spectral sequence that we apply in the computation. \begin{thm} Let $p$ be an odd prime or $0$, then as algebras,
+However, we here compute the functor with the cobar complex to see what is happening in the $E_1$-term of the spectral sequence that we apply in the computation. \begin{thm} Let $p$ be an odd prime or $0$ and $m$ a positive integer, then as algebras,

-where $\deg y = 2m+1$, $\deg \overline{y} = 2m$, $\deg (x\otimes u) = 4m-1$, $\deg w = 4m-2$ and ${\mathbb Z}/0 =: {\mathbb Q}$. \end{thm}
+where $\deg y = 2m+1$, $\deg \overline{y} = 2m$, $\deg (x\otimes u) = 4m-1$, $\deg w = 4m-2$ and ${\mathbb Z}/0 := {\mathbb Q}$. \end{thm}